 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

 Online accounts can help your parent make their life easier.
 From depositing checks online to communicating with family members, these accounts can give them a better quality of life.
+This post talks about helping your aging parents with online accounts.
 But, if your parent is on the internet, there are some areas you should review with them to protect them.
-This may be a touchy area so tread lightly with them.
-Make sure they understand that giving you this information or creating this list of accounts isn’t because you don’t trust them.
-It’s because you want to help them and be their backup if they can’t do a task for themselves.
+This may be a touchy area, so tread lightly with them.
+Make sure they understand that giving you this information or creating this list of accounts isn't because you don't trust them.
+It's because you want to help them and be their backup if they can't do a task for themselves.

 Create a general list of usernames/passwords:

-Creating a collection of general usernames, passwords, and websites that are frequently used by your parents will help you keep them organized.
+Creating a collection of general usernames, passwords, and websites that your parents frequently use will help you keep them organized.
 And, if something happens to them, you will have access to all this information easily and with little stress.
-This general list would include log in information for social media, news accounts, email accounts, etc..
+This general list would include login information for social media, news accounts, email accounts, etc..
 Here is a free printable to start collecting this information:

 Create an Important Online Accounts list: